haacked/haacked.com/_posts/archived/2004-06-07-boy-not-allowed-to-bring-porn-star-to-prom.aspx.markdown

 ---
 layout: post
-title: "Boy Not Allowed To Bring Porn Star To Prom"
+title: Boy Not Allowed To Bring Porn Star To Prom
 date: 2004-06-07 -0800
 comments: true
 disqus_identifier: 541
 categories: []
+redirect_from: "/archive/2004/06/06/boy-not-allowed-to-bring-porn-star-to-prom.aspx/"
 ---

 Guess he should have remembered to take out the trash...
 Oh wait, he tried.